rovin-ms/aks-secure-baseline/06-gitops.md

    flux check --components source-controller,kustomize-controller
    ```

-   TODO: Add Network Policies to Flux -  Right now it's Wild Wild West in there!
-   TODO: Migrate to `flux bootstrap` but ensure we're pinning to a well-known (tested) version! no `latest` here.

 1. Disconnect from Azure Bastion.

 Generally speaking, this will be the last time you should need to use direct cluster access tools like `kubectl` for day-to-day configuration operations on this cluster (outside of break-fix situations).
 Between ARM for Azure Resource definitions and the application of manifests via Flux, all normal configuration activities can be performed without the need to use `kubectl`.
 You will however see us use it for the upcoming workload deployment.
 This is because the SDLC component of workloads are not in scope for this reference implementation, as this is focused the infrastructure and baseline configuration.